selganor74/DDDTools.ts/README.md

 ## Change log

-### 0.0.22 2016 08 06
+### 0.0.22 2016 08 19

 * Added Serializer.serializeToObject and Deserializer.deserializeFromObject.
+* Refinements of the BaseStateMachine.
+It now supports handler on before and after status enter and exit, plus an handler on succesful event processing.

 ### 0.0.21 2016 07 14

 * **Breaking Change** Added "Promises" namespace into which have been moved the Repository.PromiseHandler et al. management.
-* Added StateMachine and Saga prototypes... still nothing to rely on
+* Added StateMachine and Saga prototypes... still nothing to rely on!
 * The generated ddd-tools.d.ts is now keeping comments!
 * EventHandlers now can return promises.
 InProcessDispatcher.dispatch will return a promise, that will be resolved when all handlers have completed processing.
 * DomainDispatcher.dispatch, now always return a promise, so clients can write their own "then" functions even if there's no IDispatcher implementation set.